ericbrasiln/traducoes-ph/intro-to-bash.md

 `cp /users/ianmilligan1/desktop/proghist-text/tolstoy.txt /users/ianmilligan1/desktop/proghist-dest/`

 will copy Tolstoy from the first directory to the second directory.
 You will have to insert your own username in place of 'ianmilligan1'.
 This means you now have three copies of the novel on our computer.
-The original, the backup and the new copy in the second directly.
+The original, the backup and the new copy in the second directory.
 If you wanted to **move** the file, that is, not leave a copy behind, you could run the command again, swapping `cp` for `mv`; let's not do this yet.

 You can also copy multiple files with a single command.
 If you wanted to copy **both** the original and the backup file, you could use the wildcard command.